Solving SDP Completely with an Interior Point Oracle: Introduction

 In \cite{WNM12}, Waki, Nakata and Muramatsu discussed SDP instances for which known solvers failed to obtain the correct answer and in one case, this happened even though the problem had an interior feasible point at the primal side.
-In \cite{pataki_bad_sdps}, Pataki gave a definition of ``bad behaviour'' and showed that all SDPs in that class can be put in the same form, after performing an elementary reformulation.
+In \cite{pataki_bad_sdps,P17}, Pataki gave a definition of ``bad behaviour'' and showed that all SDPs in that class can be put in the same form, after performing an elementary reformulation.
 A discussion on duality gaps and many interesting examples of pathological SDPs are given by Tun\c{c}el and Wolkowicz in \cite{TW12}.
+Pataki has recently provided an extensive study of duality gaps in semidefinite programming in \cite{P18}.
+He showed, for instance, that all SDPs with positive duality gap and $m = 2$ (i.e., the dual problem has two variables) have a common reformulation, see Theorem~1 therein.